 While a broken ankle and knee injury sustained during a boardslide caused her a lot of frustration and pain, preventing her progress, Saecha stayed involved with the skate community.
 She worked at Marge’s skate shop, and in the sales department at Sole Technology while going to college.
 Her focus was fashion design, which then led to an opportunity working for Emerica.

-When the interview with Araujo was conducted in 2005, Saecha noted that, “there are a lot more girls involved with the sport and I think that’s something that has gotten better… Skateboarding gave me a lot of things, I’d have to sum it up with happiness.”
+When the interview with Liza Araujo for Check It Out magazine was conducted in 2004, Saecha noted that, “there are a lot more girls involved with the sport and I think that’s something that has gotten better… Skateboarding gave me a lot of things, I’d have to sum it up with happiness.”

 References: